 Decrease Intrinsic Motivation

-Researchers have proven that positive reinforcement can decrease a person’s intrinsic behavior, and therefore, lower the quality of the target behavior1.
+Researchers have confirmed that positive reinforcement can weaken a person’s intrinsic behavior and lower the quality of the desired action1.

 Ethics and Values

 Perhaps the most problematic aspect of positive reinforcement is that it associates the action with the wrong stimulus.